Netherlands Fellowship Program for Short Courses

 Field(s) of study:

-Special Announcement: One can apply for NFP fellowships for 4 training courses offered at the The Hague Academy:
+Special Announcement: For the February 4 deadline, one can apply for NFP fellowships for 2 training courses offered at the The Hague Academy:

 A candidate applying for an NFP fellowship for a short course must:

 • be a mid-career professional with at least three years’ relevant work experience;

 • be a national of, and working and living in one of the developing countries on the NFP country list valid at the time of application (see annex 4);

 • be nominated by their employer, who pledges to continue paying their salary and guarantees that they will be able to return to the same or an equivalent position at the end of the fellowship period;

 • have been unconditionally admitted by a Dutch institution to one of the short courses on the course list 2012-2013.
 This means that candidates must meet all the requirements set by the Dutch institution;

 • not have received more than one NFP short course fellowships;

 • not have received an NFP short course fellowship in the year prior to the fellowship application;